-Best for: Arthritis, inflammation
+Best for: Arthritis pain, inflammation

 Best for: Generalized pain, neuropathic pain, migraine, inflammatory arthritis, back pain

 Perfect for daytime use, Blue Dream has become very popular among pain sufferers.
-This sativa-dominant strain with a high THC to CBD ratio will make you happy.
+This sativa-dominant strain with a high THC to CBD ratio will undoubtedly make you happy.
 With a touch of mild euphoria, it will also help you forget about the pain and allow you to easily go through all your daily activities.

 Best for: Generalized pain, chronic pain, stress